knative/eventing/sample/flow/README.md

 # Flow Example

-The flow sample includes a function that listes for k8s events on a cluster and a flow object that wires it into the function
+The flow sample includes a function that listens for k8s events on a cluster and a flow object that wires it into the function

 ## Deploy